Software Alternatives, Accelerators & Startups

 • Multi-tenancy with ProjectSveltos

 So after cluster creation, the next problem that needs to be addressed is how to programmatically manage Kubernetes add-ons in each managed cluster from the management cluster.
 Luckily, even in this space, there are already existing solutions.
 For instance, Sveltos is an open source project to programmatically deploy Kubernetes add-ons in tens of Kubernetes clusters.
-Source: about 2 years ago
+Source: over 2 years ago

 What are some alternatives?